 Custodial fee revenue.
 We earn custodial revenue from our AUM held in trust with our FDIC-insured custodial depository bank partners and our custodial investment partners.
 As a non-bank custodian, we deposit our cash AUM with our various bank partners pursuant to contracts that (i) have terms up to five years, (ii) provide for a fixed or variable interest rate payable on the average daily cash balances deposited with the relevant bank partner, and (iii) have minimum and maximum required deposit balances.
-We earn custodial fees on our cash AUM that are based on the difference between the interest rates offered to us by these bank partners and the interest rates we offer our members.
+We earn custodial fees on our cash AUM that are based on the interest rates offered to us by these bank partners.
 In addition, once a member's HSA cash balance reaches a certain threshold, the member is able to invest his or her HSA assets in mutual funds through our custodial investment partner.
 We receive a recordkeeping fee related to such investment AUM.